 The selective withdrawal algorithm calculates vertical withdrawal zone limits based on outlet geometry, outflows, and in-pool densities.
 The algorithm then assigns flows for each layer within the withdrawal zone.
 This card specifies the bottom elevation for which outflows are calculated in the selective withdrawal algorithm.
 This option can be used to simulate the effects of an upstream submerged weir, accumulation of debris at the trash racks, an upstream cofferdam, etc. In the absence of any structure or topographic feature limiting the bottom withdrawal layer, the value should be set to the bottommost active layer at the downstream segment.
 If the structure centerline elevation is below KBSTR, then the value of KBSTR is lowered to the centerline elevation.

-As a default, the user should set this to layer KB (lowest active layer) at the location of the structure unless there is some reason to suspect that there is a restriction of the structure limiting its withdrawal below the centerline of the outlet.
+As a default, the user should set this to layer KB (lowest active layer) at the location of the structure, unless the user suspects that there is a restriction of the structure limiting its withdrawal below the centerline of the outlet.